BOFA - Bornholms Affaldsselskab

 - Special container for donation: Containers set up by the Job Centre or other organisations for recycling items are also exempt.

-- For sale: It is not allowed to clone materials for the purpose of resale.
+- For sale: It is not allowed to scrap metal for the purpose of resale.

 Are you in doubt?